CheatSheet

 Load Balancers (LB)

-Selects Servers/Databases/Caches following
+Selects Servers/Databases/Caches following some algorithm

 1. Round Robin: Select servers one after another